Impact of Fake Agents on Information Cascades: Introduction

 \section{Introduction}

-Consider a new item that is up for sale in a recommendation-based market where agents arrive sequentially and decide whether to buy the item, with their choice serving as a recommendation for later agents.
-Every agent makes a pay-off optimal decision based on his own prior knowledge of the item's quality/utility and by observing the choices of his predecessors.
-An \emph{informational cascade} or \emph{herding} occurs when it is optimal for an agent to ignore his own private signal and follow the actions of the past agents.
-Subsequent agents follow suit and from the onset of a cascade, the agents' actions do not reveal any information conveyed to them by their private signals.
-Thus the phenomenon of cascading could prevent the agents from learning the socially optimal (right) choice, \emph{i.e.} the agents could herd to a wrong cascade.
+} \IEEEPARstart{C}{onsider} a new item that is up for sale in a recommendation-based market where agents arrive sequentially and decide whether to buy the item, with their choice serving as a recommendation for later agents (eg., through a public database).
+This item has a common quality/utility (say ``good'' or ``bad'') that is unknown to the agents.
+Each agent then makes a pay-off optimal decision by using its own prior knowledge of the item's quality and by observing the choices of its predecessors.
+Such models of ``observational learning'' were first studied by \cite{bhw,banerjee,welch} under a Bayesian learning framework wherein each agent has some prior knowledge in the form of a privately observed signal about a pay-off-relevant state of the world generated from a commonly known probability distribution.
+Agents arrive in an exogenous order, and every agent chooses its action based on its own private signal and observations of past agents' actions.
+Agents are assumed to be Bayes \emph{rational}, i.e., their actions are optimal with repsect to their posterior beliefs of the true state of the world given their observations\footnote{From a game theoretic point-of-view, this is a dynamic game with assymmetric information where the agents' optimal actions are a Perfect Bayesian Equilibrium (PBE) of this game.}.
+A key result for such models is the emergence of \emph{information cascades} or \emph{herding}, i.e., at some point, it is optimal for an agent to ignore its own private signal and follow the actions of the past agents.
+Subsequent agents then follow suit due to their homogeneity.
+As a result, from the onset of a cascade, the agents' actions do not reveal any information conveyed to them by their private signals; hence learning stops.